 It isn't always so obvious why sustainability is important.
 After all, the positive impacts of sustainable practices sometimes only reveal themselves after significant time has passed.
 But that shouldn't stop you from building a career that makes a real contribution toward a better future for ourselves, subsequent generations, and all of the other life that shares this planet with us.

 You have the chance to make a big difference.
 Just remember that getting a job in sustainability might require persistence and a little creative thinking.
 Although a lot of well-defined career paths exist for people who want green jobs, some opportunities are a little more hidden.

 In a lot of cases, sustainability professionals create their own opportunities within occupations that aren't necessarily associated with environmental responsibility.
 They are able to present the business case for sustainable practices and expand their roles accordingly.
 So you might have an opportunity to make a difference even if you don't work in a field that's directly related to sustainability.

 Still, direct examples of sustainability jobs are numerous.
-For instance, the world's renewable energy sector, by itself, supports jobs for at least 7.7 million people.2 They work in areas like solar energy, wind power, biofuels, hydropower, biomass energy, and geothermal technology.
+For instance, the world's renewable energy sector, by itself, supports jobs for at least 11 million people, according to the latest figures from the International Renewable Energy Agency.
+Those people work in areas like solar energy, wind power, biofuels, hydropower, biomass energy, and geothermal technology.
 And their numbers are likely to keep increasing since it is vital that we stop using fossil fuels.